Filin7770/MAXIMIUM_2/README.md

 - [wagmi Documentation](https://wagmi.sh) - Learn how to interact with Ethereum.
 - [Next.js Documentation](https://nextjs.org/docs) - Learn how to build a Next.js application.

-You can check out [the RainbowKit GitHub repository](https://github.com/rainbow-me/rainbowkit) - your feedback and contributions are welcome!